jonosur/limnoria-plugins/NHLGoalies/README.md

 ## NHLGoalies

-You must provide an NHL teams abbreviation.
+You must provide a NHL teams abbreviation.

 The below will eventually be put in a True/False config.
 [*] in output means stored data